dsiap/Twosie/readme.md

 [Get Twosie now in the chrome webstore](https://en.wikipedia.org/wiki/Lorem_ipsum).

-Twosie lets you know if what you're buying will cost you, and the planet, more down the line
+Twosie lets you know if what you're buying will cost you and the planet more down the line.

 ## The secret sauce